inab/EMBO-bioinfocore-2021/docs/introduction/index.md

 - Please arrive some minutes before the session so we make sure to start with no delays.
 A 10 minute slot has been scheduled before the first and second slot for you to settle in and informal discussions.
 - Make sure your screen name is your actual name as you registered for the course (no nicknames please).
 - If you are having trouble connecting, take a look at the [Zoom help sheet](/EMBO-bioinfocore-2021/docs/help/zoom/).
 The slack channel #technical-support is also available for you to ask for help.
 - Please mute yourself when joining to avoid background noise.
 The trainers will let you know how best to ask questions during the session.
+Nevertheless, we recommend you using the _hand rise_ option in the reactions panel to avoid overlapping.
 - Zoom breakout rooms will be used during some sessions.
 The trainers will explain more about how this will work and how to ask for help.

 **Google Docs/Spreadsheets/Slides:**